zalven/Propositional-and-logical-connectives-Calculator/README.md

 2.) install node js
 3.) open the cloned foler in the command line and type npm install 4.) type npm start
-5

-This project was bootstrapped with Create React App.
+#This project was bootstrapped with Create React App.

 Available Scripts
 In the project directory, you can run: